ELJoOker2004/ELJoOker2004.github.io/_posts/2025-8-22-My CAT CTF 25 Challenges.md

 ### Know your tools

-For hacking unity games, there no tool better than **Unity Engine** with **Melon loader**
+For hacking unity games, there no tool better than **Unity Explorer** with **Melon loader**

-But lately, unity engine doesn't get updated, so it doesn't work on newer versions of unity games
+But lately, unity explorer doesn't get updated, so it doesn't work on newer versions of unity games

-But thanks to the power of open-source, there are forks online with hotfixes for that, one of them is [this repo](https://github.com/GrahamKracker/UnityExplorer) to download **Unity Engine**
+But thanks to the power of open-source, there are forks online with hotfixes for that, one of them is [this repo](https://github.com/GrahamKracker/UnityExplorer) to download **Unity explorer**

 Once you have melon loader downloaded, simply add your game and install it